-- 1. Make sure that you are using a high quality power supply.
+- Make sure that you are using a high quality power supply.
 A poor quality power supply may cause the system to lose the CMOS setup information.
-Refer to Section 1.6 for more information on power supplies. - 2.
-The battery on your motherboard may be old.
-If it is too old, replace it with a new one. - 3.
+Refer to Section 1.6 for details on recommended power supplies. - 2.
+Check the battery on your motherboard.
+If it doesn't work, replace it with a new one. - 3.
 If the above steps do not fix the setup configuration problem, contact your vendor for repairs.